aclu-national/JL_dashboard/README.md

 7. Retreiving 2020 Census demographic data for Parishes in Louisiana.

 ### Overview
-The process of cleaning the overview data includes:
+The process of cleaning the overview data includes (see the code and analysis here):
-1. Filting the FBI Crime Data Explorer Employement data for agencies in Louisiana.
+1. Filtering the FBI Crime Data Explorer Employement data for agencies in Louisiana.
 2. Joining the FBI Crime Data Explorer Employement data with Law Enforcement Agency Identifiers Crosswalk data to yeild more complete names.
 3. Cleaning agency names more thoroughly

 ### Misconduct
-The process of cleaning the misconduct data includes:
+The process of cleaning the misconduct data includes (see the code and analysis here):
-1.
+1. Creating a full name variable in the LLEAD personnel data.
+2. Joining the LLEAD personnel data with the LLEAD History ID data via their unique identifiers.
+3. Renaming the repeated officer demographic variables.
+4. Joining the above dataframe with the LLEAD agency location data via the agency names.
+5. Categorizing the agencies.
+6. Cleaning the agency names.
+7. Using regex to categorize the dispositions and actions
+8. Using a multi-label classification model to categorize allegations (click here to see how we built this model).

 ## Data
 - Mapping Police Violence data: https://airtable.com/shroOenW19l1m3w0H/tblxearKzw8W7ViN8
 - LLEAD data: https://hub.wrgl.co/@ipno/r/data (use `data_years.csv` to see the years the data is coming from)